microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ![](nointernet.png)

 ### Task 1 - Add a service worker
 As already mentioned at the beginning of the lab, the Service Worker is a component that acts as a middle man between the browser and the server.
-When a website registers a service worker it’s able to intercept all requests, so that it can redirect them to the most appropriate source: Internet or the browser’s cache.
+When a website registers a service worker, it’s able to intercept all the requests, so that it can redirect them to the most appropriate source: Internet or the browser’s cache.

 Let’s start to add a basic service worker to our Contoso Dashboard website.